JabRef/jabref/README.md

 To get your code added to JabRef, just fork JabRef and create a pull request.
 For details see [CONTRIBUTING](CONTRIBUTING.md).
+We view pull requests as a collaborative process.
+Submit a pull request early to get feedback from the team on work in progress.
+We will discuss changes with you and agree to merge them once everyone approves.

 If you want a step-by-step walkthrough on how to set-up your workspace, please check [this guideline](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace)